poroburman/Coding-Practice/README.md

                       - Numpy.
                       - tkinter.
                       - Matplotlib.
-1. Pandas Series - Python script practicing the basics of pandas series.
+3. Pandas Series - Python script practicing the basics of pandas series.

+4. Python Exercises - This script practices the basic syntax of python.

-2. Loops - Python and R scripts for performing loops.
+5. Loops - Python and R scripts for performing loops.
 It consists of following scripts:
           - loop.R.
           - loop.ipynb.

-3. Matrices - Python and R scripts for practicing matrices.
+6. Matrices - Python and R scripts for practicing matrices.
 It consists of following scripts:
                - matrices.R.
                - Matrices.ipynb.

-4. Dataframes - Python and R scripts for practicing dataframes.
+7. Dataframes - Python and R scripts for practicing dataframes.
 It consists of the following scripts:
                - Dataframes.R.
                - Dataframe.ipynb.

-5. Visualizatioon - Python and R scripts for practicing visualization.
+8. Visualizatioon - Python and R scripts for practicing visualization.
 It consists of following scripts:
                     - visualizations.R.

-6. Pandas - These scripts are where I've practiced pandas fundamentals:
+9. Pandas - These scripts are where I've practiced pandas fundamentals:
           - Pandas basics 1.ipynb.